olehxch/simpleWavesGenerator/README.md

-# Simple Sine Wave Generator
+# Simple Waves Generator
-This is a simple sine wave generator project.
+This is a simple waves generator project.
 It can be used as a starting point to learn JUCE libraries and audio signal processing.

 ## Screenshot of this small application